marko-vasic/ekstaziSharp/README.md

 FluentValidation project.
 Afterwards, 0 tests should be run unless you modify FluentValidation project.

+More information about different settings for running Ekstazi# are work in progress, please stay tuned, or feel free to contact the authors.

 ## Citing

 If you would like to reference Ekstazi# in an academic publication, please cite our FSE '17 publication: